xCrystal/TCGRandomizer/README.md

 [TCGRandomizer.jar](TCGRandomizer.jar?raw=true)

-At the moment, the Pokemon TCG ROM detailed above must be in the same directory as the .jar file.
+At the moment, the Pokemon TCG ROM detailed above must be in the same directory as the .jar file, and must be named <b>tcg.gbc</b>.
 Make sure you have a recent version of Java installed on your computer.
 Execute the .jar file and choose your settings.
-Finally, click on the "Randomize!" button to generate a randomized ROM named tcgrandomized.gbc.
+Finally, click on the "Randomize!" button to generate a randomized ROM that will named tcgrandomized.gbc.